microsoft/vscode-react-native/README.md

 ## Using Expo

 We support using Expo to run, debug and publish applications.
-For more information on Expo, see [here](https://docs.expo.io).

 For more details about configuring and debugging Expo applications see [Expo docs](doc/expo.md)

 ## Build APK and Generate Bundle